 This is not a full size digital piano in the truest sense of the word.
 The Yamaha NP-31 has 76 keys while typically full size keyboards offer 88 keys which are more in line with acoustic pianos.

 The keys are graded and touch responsive but there is no graded hammer action.
-It is not meant for large performances it is meant for practice sessions and for getting familiar with the digital piano.
+It is not meant for large performances, as some top digital pianos that feature weighted keys, it is meant for practice sessions and for getting familiar with the digital piano.

 The feel of the keys is natural.
 The Yamaha NP-31 offers the AWM stereo sampling that is found in most Yamaha digital pianos.
 It also has a built in stereo speaker system which is a nice addition.